UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 ~~~
 {: .output}

 Alternatively, a dictionary object can be created using the `dict` function, in a similar manner to using the `list` function.
-In this case, however, we need to indicate which *key* is associated with which *value*.
-This can be done with tuples:
+When using the `dict` function we need to indicate which *key* is associated with which *value*.
+This can be done in a number of ways, firstly with tuples:
 ~~~
 d2 = dict([('alice', 35), ('jane', 24), ('bob',18)])
 ~~~